 English is widely spoken and used in business.

 From October 1 2021 to March 31 2022 the UAE is hosting Expo 2020.
-Expo 2020 will be the largest in the Arab world and is set to welcome participants from over 190 countries.
+Expo 2020 is the largest exhibition in the Arab world, with exhibitors from 192 countries.
 Besides Expo 2020, the UAE will host other important international events in 2021, including the Annual radiology Meeting, The Airport Show, and the Cityscape 2020 Real Estate Summit.